KentStateWeb/rwd/advanced/groups/index.md

 Officially, Scrum recognizes no specific roles or titles for development team members.
 This ensures there are no barriers to collaboration - everyone is equally responsible for the end result.

 However, being a classroom team that does not meet 5 days a week, I am going to structure the development team into lightweight roles to help distinguish responsibilities and roles throughout the project.

-You may, with the permission of the instructor, choose to trade roles with another team member at the beginning of a sprint, if needed.

 ## Subgroups ##